PEtab-dev/PEtab/README.md

 # PEtab --- a data format for specifying parameter estimation problems in systems biology

-This repository describes *PEtab* --- a data format for specifying parameter estimation problems in system biology, provides a Python library for easy access and validation of *PEtab* files.
+This repository describes *PEtab* --- a data format for specifying parameter estimation problems in systems biology, provides a Python library for easy access and validation of *PEtab* files.
 See [doc/documentation_data_format.md](doc/documentation_data_format.md) for more info.

 ## About PEtab

-PEtab built around [SBML](http://sbml.org/) and based on tab-separated values (TSV) files.
+PEtab is built around [SBML](http://sbml.org/) and based on tab-separated values (TSV) files.
 It is meant as a standardized way to provide information for parameter estimation which is out of the current scope of SBML.
 This includes for example: